 Achieving realism in a computer-rendered scene means approximating the physics of how light propagates.
 Accurate implementation makes a big difference: correct appearance of soft indirect light and darkened scene corners strongly makes up for lack of realism in other areas.
 This can enhance even many non-photorealistic graphics styles.

 In an ideal world, one would directly simulate photons travelling from the light source, bouncing off object surfaces in the scene and ultimately ending up in the virtual “eye”.
-However, for real-time graphics, especially in the browser, this kind of lighting computation is too slow to do dynamically.
+For today’s real-time graphics, especially in the browser, this kind of lighting computation is still too slow to do dynamically.
 Instead, static objects in the scene are accompanied by a precomputed lightmap that stores the amount of light received by every part of the object surface.
-Most popular 3D engines and tools can perform that computation, including Unity, Unreal Engine 4 and Blender.
-It is important to note that there already are near-real-time global illumination implementations that do not need the above (such as in Godot and UE5 and others), but lightmaps are still a trusty part of the toolbox.
+This brings with it many limitations, and there are newer pipelines that emulate real-time global illumination very closely but lightmaps (and their related cousin, ambient occlusion maps aka “AO maps”) will be a trusty part of the graphics toolbox for a while.